Municipality

 Well Description

-- There are three municipal wells located in Harriston.
+- There are three municipal groundwater wells in the Harriston well system.

-- Harriston Well Number One was constructed in the early 1930s.
+- Harriston Well Number One was built in the early 1930s.

-- Harriston Well Number Two was built in 1961.
+- Well Number Two was constructed in 1961.

 Where Does the Water Come From?